My Story

-At the time there were no real pharmaceutical interventions, Copaxone was in clinical trials, and my new neurologist (a stand up guy who has brought much MS research to the world) told me that drugs were not a good option, there was little he could do for me, so to run along and have a good life.
-So I did, and that was the last time I saw a neurologist – around 1987.
+At the time, there weren’t many pharmaceutical options for MS. Copaxone was still in clinical trials, and my new neurologist—a stand-up guy who has since contributed a lot to MS research—told me the truth: drugs weren’t a great option, there wasn’t much he could do, and I should go live my life.
+So I did.
+And that was the last time I saw a neurologist—somewhere around 1987.

 Through nobody’s eyes but my own.